We continue from Primavera Kitchen.

 No matter how many years go by, I’m not sure I’ll ever be able to spell Bauernmarkt correctly.
 I have to copy/paste it every time it shows up.
 You’ll find the Farmer’s Market to the left of Germany and the Snow White Meet and Greet.

-Here’s the full haul.
+This is just about the full haul.

 Potato Pancakes with House-made Apple Sauce — $4.50